ShengCN/A-renderer-from-scratch/README.md

 # A-renderer-from-scratch
 This is a c++ renderer from scratch.
-Finished all the extra points.
 There are some paper implementations as well.
 More rendering techniques will be implemented into this pipeline.

 Current features: